jdublu416/typewritereffect/README.md

 # typewritereffect
-learning how to code with JavaScript and CSS, the typewriter effect and background image manipulation.
+learning how to hard code typewriter effects with only JavaScript and CSS

+## View the finsihed product [here](https://jdublu416.github.io/typewritereffect/)